0xTiger/blockheights/README.md

 The region files were generated using minecraft version 1.15.1

 ## scraper
 The majority of the work here is done by the [anvil library](https://pypi.org/project/anvil-parser/), written by matt44 so massive thanks to them.
-It can be found on PyPi or installed by pip using `pip install anvil-parser`
+It can be found on PyPi or installed by pip using `pip install -r requirements.txt`

 The blockheights_scraper is written for Python 2.7 however one of it's dependencies: anvil library is written for Python 3.
 This may cause issues.